pikasTech/pikadoc-en/docs/source/基于 ARM-2D 的 GUI 仿真工程.md

 ![](assets/139678258-e2cdc50d-475b-435a-af8c-7c19cc3a218d.png)

-For the convenience of version management, pikascript uses request.txt to manage the version of the kernel and modules, so there is no source code of pikascript in this folder, only a request.txt file.
+For the convenience of version management, pikascript uses request.txt to manage the version of the kernel and modules, so there is no source code of pikascript in this folder, only a requestment.txt file.
 If you are familiar with pip, you will find this file and the version used by pip The description file is exactly the same.

 ![](assets/139678404-9b747c0a-6508-4f6d-b0ca-671560f31fbd.png)